-The Club is the owner and beneficiary of two life insurance policies on a member of the Board of Directors with an aggregate face value of \$80,512.
-As of June 30, 2022 and 2021, the cash surrender value of the policies was \$113,109 and \$110,053, respectively.
-Investment return on cash value of life insurance policies totaled \$3,056 and \$3,511 for the years ended June 30, 2022 and 2021, respectively, and are included in non-operating revenues (expenses) in the accompanying statements of activities.
+The Club was the owner and beneficiary of two life insurance policies on a member of the Board of Directors with an aggregate face value of \$80,512.
+During fiscal year 2023, the insured individual passed away and the Club received the proceeds of the two life insurance policies totaling \$128,985.
+This amount is included in non-operating revenues (expenses) in the accompanying statement of activities for the year ended June 30, 2023.
+As of June 30, 2022, the cash surrender value of the policies was \$113,109.
+Investment return on cash value of life insurance policies totaled \$3,056 for the year ended June 30, 2022, and is included in non-operating revenues (expenses) in the accompanying statement of activities.

-5. PROPERTY AND EQUIPMENT
+5. PROPERTY AND EQUIPMENT AND CONSTRUCTION IN PROGRESS